pydicom/pynetdicom/docs/tutorials/create_scp.rst

 *element* represents an attribute of the object.

-Datasets are usually used to store information from the medical procedures undergone by a patient, however the DICOM Standard also puts them to use as part of the networking protocol:
+Datasets are usually used to store information from the medical procedures undergone by a patient, however the DICOM Standard also puts them to use as part of the networking protocol and in service provision.

-* The :dcm:`DIMSE message exchange<part07/sect_7.5.html>` uses datasets for its
-  command messages
-* The :dcm:`queries and replies<part04/sect_C.4.html#sect_C.4.1.1.3>` used by
-  the query/retrieve service are datasets

 .. note::